trescomaasvardhannn/trescomaasvardhannn/README.md

 - 👋 Hi, I’m @trescomaasvardhannn
 - 👀 I’m interested in learning new technologies.
-- 🌱 I’ll be learning about langchain in near future
+- 🌱 I’ll be learning about langchain, how to integrate and use generative ai in websites and apps in near future
 - 💞️ I’m looking to collaborate on interesting projects in nodejs, expressjs.
 - 📫 feel free to reach out to me at vajaniharsh124@gmail.com
 - 😄 Pronouns: ...